Bar Crawls: Prague, The Royal Route 🇨🇿

 This slideshow requires JavaScript.

-If you really must, there’s a couple of beers on offer, but while in Prague, you really should try some heated absinth, perhaps with a bit of sugar thrown in.
-The mouthfeel is beyond anything you’ll have come across, and it breaks up what can be a relentless lagery day.
+If you really must, there’s a couple of beers on offer, but while in Prague, you really should try some heated Absinth, perhaps with a bit of sugar thrown in.
+The mouthfeel is beyond anything you’ll have come across, and it breaks up the conveyor belt of lager.
+The flavour slides across from Pastis aniseed to bitter wormwood depending on your choice.

 Ok, have you beer geeks finished grumbling yet?
 You’ll be glad to know its beer all the way to the end, but our next stop is on the core of the route itself.